Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 There are at least eight types of porphyria.
 Some types affect the skin, causing blisters, swelling, and itching when the skin is exposed to sunlight.
 Other forms affect the internal organs, nervous system, and brain, causing symptoms such as pain, cramping, vomiting, numbness, paralysis, personality changes, and mental disorders.

 King George III of Britain, who was known as the “mad” king, exhibited periods of body pain, paralysis, and apparent insanity.
 His doctors recorded the fact that he had dark red or red-purple urine on several occasions.
 Today’s researchers believe that King George probably suffered from a form of porphyria.

-The most common cause of cloudy urine is the presence of phosphate crystals.
+The most common cause of cloudy urine is said to be the presence of phosphate crystals.
 These crystals may appear after eating or drinking high-phosphate foods, such as milk.
 They disappear if a small quantity of vinegar is added to the urine.

 Cloudy urine may sometimes be a sign of a urinary tract infection, which causes white blood cells to collect in the urine.
 White blood cells fight invading bacteria and viruses.
 The urinary tract infection may be accompanied by other symptoms, such as a frequent need to urinate and a burning sensation during urination.